 As discussed in "Item 1.
-Business - Materials," our manufacturing and other operations employ a wide variety of raw materials.
-Prices for and availability of these raw materials have fluctuated significantly in the past.
-Due to the highly competitive nature of the industries that we serve, the cost-containment efforts of our customers and the terms of certain contracts we are party to, if commodity prices rise we may be unable to pass along cost increases through higher prices.
-If we are unable to fully recover higher raw material costs through price increases or offset these increases through cost reductions, or if there is a time delay between the increase in costs and our ability to recover or offset these costs, we could experience lower margins and profitability and our financial statements could be adversely affected.
+Business - Materials," our manufacturing and other operations employ a wide variety of components, raw materials and other commodities.
+Prices for and availability of these components, raw materials and other commodities have fluctuated significantly in the past.
+Any sustained interruption in the supply of these items could adversely affect our business.
+In addition, due to the highly competitive nature of the industries that we serve, the cost-containment efforts of our customers and the terms of certain contracts we are party to, if commodity prices rise we may be unable to pass along cost increases through higher prices.
+If we are unable to fully recover higher commodity costs through price increases or offset these increases through cost reductions, or if there is a time delay between the increase in costs and our ability to recover or offset these costs, we could experience lower margins and profitability and our financial statements could be adversely affected.

-If we cannot adjust the purchases required for our manufacturing activities to reflect changing market conditions or customer demand, our profitability may suffer.
+If we cannot adjust our manufacturing capacity or the purchases required for our manufacturing activities to reflect changes in market conditions and customer demand, our profitability may suffer.
 In addition, our reliance upon sole sources of supply for certain materials and components could cause production interruptions, delays and inefficiencies.